top of page

 IDENTITY

 As a designer, I portray myself as someone who thrives on complex societal challenges and has a strong interest in the relationship between the (natural) environment, people and products.
 I love to work on different scale issues and in interdisciplinary ways; meaning I am not hesitant to switch between and engage with different perspectives, while also letting them co-exist within my work.
-For example, by zooming in on material properties and contextualizing these in a landscape-related experience, as can be seen within the project Verfremdung.
+For example, by zooming in on material properties and contextualizing these in a landscape-related experience.

 Within projects, I enjoy working with some level of uncertainty and uncontrollability.
 This can be attributed to me working in between different disciplines/scales which, when mixed together, by no means present themselves as a paved road.
 Yet, this also means that I sometimes tend to be too ‘’romantic’’ in the sense that I stick to my vision and keep iterating on it, even though it is better to finetune the concept you have in order to realize it.
 Despite this challenge, it also leaves room for a potential spark, or inductive jump to occur; I think this ‘spark’ is something that distinguishes me as a designer, and therefore would be an interesting personal contribution to the field of design.
 By designing with ambiguous qualities, I want to create room for interpretation and imagination; zooming in on aesthetic friction and sensitivity can explore new dimensions and symbioses, which can be transposed into novel experiences and solutions.
 Yet, in order to manage this somewhat ‘’uncontrolled’’ way of designing, I also strive to incorporate participatory design within my work, thus involving people’s expertise in the design process to make context-bound decisions.